 A faculty-led, short trip to Morocco is your chance to gain some first hand insight into Arabs and Muslim and to demystify what you have always held to be true of this race, culture and religion.
 If this sounds like the work of an anthropologist, you are half right.
 Anthropologists don’t have fun; you most certainly will.

-From the bustling street of Casablanca to the dynamic city of Rabat to the fabled medina of the old city of Fez, a UNESCO designated World heritage site, explore the rich cultural geographic and religious diversity of Morocco.
+From the bustling street of Casablanca to the dynamic city of Rabat to the fabled medina of the old city of Fez, a UNESCO-designated world heritage site, explore the rich cultural geographic and religious diversity of Morocco.
 Meet with local students, scholars, artisans and merchants.
-Wander through the amazingly well-preserved Roman ruins and enjoy the sunset over the spectacular dunes of the Sahara.
+Wander through the amazingly well-preserved Roman ruins, and admire the sunset over the spectacular dunes of the Sahara.
 Experience unique Berber culture and learn about Morocco’s motley cultural traditions.
-Journey through the stunning Atlas Mountains and enjoy the pulsating scenes of Marrakech, an open air theatre where musicians, magicians, fortune tellers and snake charmers still exhibit their craft.
+Journey through the stunning Atlas Mountains, and enjoy the pulsating scenes of Marrakech, an open air theatre where musicians, magicians, fortune tellers and snake charmers still exhibit their craft.
 Meet local educators, students and artisans who will share with you their experiences and perspectives as citizens living in a multifaceted kingdom.
 Check your preconceptions at JFK airport right before you board the plane and join us on this remarkable adventure!